linfengYang/BitcnNILM/README.md

 # BitcnNILM
-This code compare our method with Seq2point(Zhang), which proposed in Thirty-Second AAAI Conference on Articial Intelligence (AAAI-18), Feb.
+This code compares our method with Seq2point(Zhang), which was proposed in Thirty-Second AAAI Conference on Articial Intelligence (AAAI-18), Feb.
 2-7, 2018.

 **Requirements**